-But if you are already here, you might as well check eight short literary works of leading Cracow writers available outside the Woblink application:
+But if you are already here, you might as well check free books and eight short literary works of leading Cracow writers available outside the Woblink application:

 (1857–1924) one of the greatest writers in the history of world literature.
 Born Józef Teodor Konrad Korzeniowski, he was a son of Apollon, a poet, eminent independence activist, a prisoner of Tsarist Russia and deportee.
 In his childhood, after the death of his mother, Joseph Conrad lived in Krakow for five years beginning on 20th February 1869.
 In May the same year his father died..
 At the age of 17, in October 1874, he left for France, where he became a sailor and later moved to the British navy.
 In 1894, he settled down in England and devoted himself to writing: within a year he had published his first novel.
 Many of his novels entered the classical canon of world literature, with the most famous being Heart of Darkness.

 Joseph Conrad returned to Poland only once, already a mature man: on 28th July 1914, together with his wife Jessie, and sons Borys and John accompanied by Józef and Otolia Retinger, intending to stay at Otolia’s mother’s home in Goszcza.
 His memories, taken down in 1921, contain traces of the places he visited: the Jagiellonian Library and the estate of Konstanty Buszczyński in Górka Narodowa.
 He left the city for Zakopane by rail. (ezp)